democracylens/democracylens/README.md

 To configure:
 1. Go to repository Settings → Secrets → Actions
-2. Add each secret with your Supabase database credentials
+2. Add each secret with your Neon database credentials

 ## Development